SimonDuGL/driver/House Value Report.md

 Although the population factor could be affected by birth rate and mortality, migration and foreign settlement, let us get a big picture about the population base.
 As we can see, California, Texas, New York, and Florida are more popular in 2010.
 And have less population in the Mountain area and West North Central area.
 ![Slide16](https://user-images.githubusercontent.com/101145370/165826772-cba8cbcf-7fb5-4fb6-9e05-cb7b9ff95c04.PNG)

-The 3 bedroom house Median price for last decade(2009-2017) in each states is relatively close and similar except the price in District of Columbia, CA and Massachusetts, a little high.
+The 3 bedroom house Median price for last decade(2009-2017) in each states is relatively close and similar except the price in District of Columbia, CA and Massachusetts, a little high.In CA, 3 bedroom house price (from 2009 to 2017) increased 78%.

+500k -280k = 220k

+220/ 280 = 78%
 ![Slide17](https://user-images.githubusercontent.com/101145370/165826786-10c76b99-f573-443e-a661-f0a13ee212ef.PNG)

 The map is becoming brighter, meaning, most of the 4 bedroom house price in the US is 50k – 100 k more than that of a 3 bedroom house or that of the middle tier can accept.
 It also means the 4 bedroom house seems not affordable for most people in each state except New York.